unibg-seclab/aesmix/python/README.md

-# aesmix python wrapper
+# aesmix python wrapper and CLI

-Python wrapper for the libaesmix mixing library that also implements the slicing phase.
+Python wrapper and command line tool for the libaesmix mixing library.

 ## description

-This directory contains the python wrapper based on cffi.
+This directory contains the python wrapper based on cffi and the command line tool to use Mix&Slice on your files.

+The C implementation has been built with performance in mind, whereas the python wrapper and the CLI tool has been implemented to offer a more widespread access of the Mix&Slice capabilities.
+The mixing and slicing phases use the C implementation, but the python conversion adds a big overhead since it has to materialize all the buffers in memory.

 Please check the file `python/example.py` to understand how to use the library.

+## installation

 The python wrapper requires the dynamic library `libaesmix` to be available in your system.
 Follow the installation steps in the `REAMDE.md` file in the parent directory before using the python library.

 ## example